Central Kurdish: 1990s

-More leniency was given towards Kurdish, especially Sorani Kurdish in the 1990s, but use of Sorani in administration and education was still not allowed.
+More leniency was given towards Kurdish, especially Central Kurdish in the 1990s, but use of Central Kurdish in administration and education was still not allowed.
 The debate on mother tongue education entered the public sphere in the 2000s.

-2000s-2010s
+2000s–2010s

-World Wide Web has had a significant impact on Sorani as thousands of Sorani-speakers have gotten free access to literature.
+World Wide Web has had a significant impact on Central Kurdish as thousands of Central Kurdish-speakers have gotten free access to literature.
 It also became easier to listen to radio and watch television.
-The Internet moreover fostered the use of Sorani in Iran and the diaspora, where the language had no official status.
+The Internet moreover fostered the use of Central Kurdish in Iran and the diaspora, where the language had no official status.

-Orthography remains a challenge for Sorani.
-In Iraq, Sorani orthography is moving towards being based on a single morpheme while Sorani-speakers in Iran make longer words.
+Orthography remains a challenge for Central Kurdish.
+In Iraq, Central Kurdish orthography is moving towards being based on a single morpheme while Sorani-speakers in Iran make longer words.
 An example is the word to review which can be spelled both pêdaçûnewe and pê da çûnewe.

-Arabic and Persian words continue to be purged from written Sorani and are getting replaced by neologisms.
-Conversely, Sorani is borrowing words from the English language.
+Arabic and Persian words continue to be purged from written Central Kurdish and are getting replaced by neologisms.
+Conversely, Central Kurdish is borrowing words from the English language.